salistg/COMP2042_CW_Salma/README.md

 (make sure the imported folder is the ``Frogger`` folder)
 5. Click Open

+## Contents of Every Folder Inside the ``Frogger`` Folder
+1. Test: JUnit tests
+2. src: source code files
+3. out: output files
+4. JavaDocs: Java docs for the source code
+5. Frogger Game: contains the executable JAR file that allows the user to run the game by double clicking
+6. .idea: IntelliJ generated folder containing the project's settings

 ## Key changes made for extension and maintenance

 **1)	Separated functionalities to promote single responsibility**\